Applying for Financial Aid

 (available for parents of dependent undergraduate students only)

-If your parent wishes to borrow a Federal Direct PLUS Loan on your behalf, he or she must submit an online application via http://studentloans.gov.
-This application will be available after April 1, 2017.
-A credit check will be run by the US Department of Education.
-If your parent is approved, he or she must also complete a Master Promissory Note at http://studentloans.gov.
+If your parent wishes to borrow a Federal Direct PLUS Loan on your behalf, he or she must submit an online application via https://studentloans.gov.
+This application will be available after April 1, 2018.
+The US Department of Education will run a credit check.
+If your parent is approved, he or she must also complete a Master Promissory Note at https://studentloans.gov.

 If the loan is denied because your parent did not meet the credit requirements, you (the student) may be awarded additional Unsubsidized Federal Direct Stafford Loan funds.